firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/webhooks.md

 # Webhooks

 !!! info
-    This feature is available through the API of Firefly III v5.5.0+.
+    This feature is available through the API of Firefly III.

 A webhook is a custom callback.
 Triggered by events in Firefly III a message will be sent to an URL of your choice.